yiannispar/MotorsGUI/README.md

 ------
 GUI interface

-How to run on Linux (checked on Windows Subsystem for Linux)
+How to run on Linux (tested on Windows 10 Subsystem for Linux)
 ----------
 1) Power on the board and connect it to the PC using the USB cable
 2) Open "config.py" and make sure you have the correct port
 3) python3 main.py
-4) OPTIONAL (recommended): python3 main -g (to open GUI)
+*Optional (recommended): python3 main -g (to open GUI)

 Requirements:
 1) python3
 2) pySerial (https://pyserial.readthedocs.io/en/latest/pyserial.html)
-3) TKinter
+3) TKinter (for GUI)

-How to run on Windows (checked on Windows 10)
+How to run on Windows (tested on Windows 10)
 ---------------------
-Open config.py and change port name "dev/ttyS#" to "COM#" (# represents the number of the port)
+Open config.py and change port name "dev/ttyS#" to "COM#" (# represents the port number)
+Note: The GUI might appear differently